Indonesia profile - Timeline

 2015 May - Indonesia and Malaysia agree to rescue and provide temporary shelter to Rohingya migrants fleeing Myanmar by boat, after weeks of mounting humanitarian crisis.

-2016 January - Islamic State media claim responsibility for coordinated attacks near popular shopping centre in central Jakarta.
+2016 January - Islamic State media claim responsibility for coordinated attacks near a popular shopping centre in central Jakarta.

 2016 October - Parliament approves harsher penalties including chemical castration, for child sex offenders.

 2016 November - Indonesia agrees to help investigate the disappearance of three Dutch warships that were sunk in sunk in the Second World War.

 2016 December - The Netherlands agrees to launch an inquiry into the conclusion of its colonial rule in Indonesia in the 1940s.
 Dutch troops are suspected of having killed tens of thousands of people during the war of independence.

 2017 May - Jakarta's Christian mayor Basuki Tjahaja Purnama is jailed for two years for blasphemy.